Get creative using our 3D printer!

 - Choose designs from numerous websites, or create your own designs using open source CAD software.

-- Bring your .STL or .OBJ file in on a flash drive.
+- Bring your .STL file in on a flash drive.

 - Staff will review the file with you, provide a total cost, and prepare your print job.